alangixxer/Product-Assistant/README.md

 # Product Assistant Workshop

-In this workshop you will deploy an application that receives a picture of a product, extracts the text from the picture and queries DynamoDB against the text found.
-If the text matches a DynamoDB entry, it will send the user a message asking them about what kind of information they want to know about the product.
-Additionally, the application saves the image to a S3 bucket.
+In this workshop you will deploy an application that receives a picture of a product, extracts the text from the picture and queries a NoSQL database against the text found.
+If the text matches an entry, it will send the user a message asking them about what kind of information they want to know about the product.

-The application architecture uses [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [Amazon S3](https://aws.amazon.com/s3/), [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [Twilio](https://www.twilio.com/), an API we will use to send and receive text messages.
-IAM allows you to set permissions for Lambda to access DynamoDB, your persitencce layer where users and product information will be stored.
-API Gateway will send the image to S3, where it will be saved.
+The application architecture uses [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [Amazon Rekognition](https://aws.amazon.com/rekognition/), [Amazon S3](https://aws.amazon.com/s3/), [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [Twilio](https://www.twilio.com/).

 ## Prerequisites